Williams scores twice, Hurricanes defeat Jets 4-1

 RALEIGH, N.C.
+(AP) — Justin Williams couldn’t have scripted a better return to the NHL.

-(AP) — Justin Williams scored a pair of goals in his second game back in the NHL, leading the Carolina Hurricanes to a 4-1 win over the Winnipeg Jets on Tuesday night.
+Williams scored two goals in his second game since signing to return for his 19th season, helping the Carolina Hurricanes win 4-1 over the Winnipeg Jets on Tuesday night.

-Williams scored the winning goal in a shootout for a 2-1 win over the Islanders in his first game after signing a free-agent contract with the Hurricanes on Sunday.
-It was Williams’ first game since helping Carolina reach the Eastern Conference final last year.
-He took an extended offseason and signed with the club Jan.
+In his first game of the season two days earlier, Williams scored the winning goal in a shootout to lift the Hurricanes to a victory over the New York Islanders.
+Williams had taken an extended offseason and signed with the club Jan.
 8.

-In his second game Tuesday, the 19th-year veteran scored a power-play goal in the first period and added another goal just as a power play ended in the third period.
+“I’m feeling comfortable,” the 38-year-old Williams said.
+“I’m feeling better than I did last game.
+And I hope to feel better the next game than I feel tonight.”

 Teuvo Teravainen had a goal and two assists, and Martin Necas also scored for the Hurricanes, who reached the All-Star break with two straight wins after a three-game skid.
 Petr Mrazek stopped 16 shots for Carolina.